jdittrich/userNeedResearchBook/text/introduction.md

 > But students complain about it being useless and hard to use.
 > Now the library wants to find out how version 2.0 should be different

 If an *existing* product should be improved, it is common to use usability tests.
-But it makes sense to combine tests with user need research – what about finding out about the usability problems of the current system by observing users’ everyday tasks?
+But it makes sense to combine tests with user need research—what about finding out about the usability problems of the current system by observing users’ everyday tasks?

 <!-- align the team, ideas -->

 ## Our inquiry concerns the user, not our (future) product

 You now may be very motivated to start designing your future product.
-But if you focus on the *product* now, your research findings will be tied that specific product – which may or may not be useful for your users.
+But if you focus on the *product* now, your research findings will be tied that specific product—which may or may not be useful for your users.
 If you instead focus on the *user*, your findings will be independent of a particular product implementation.

 This idea seems to be hard to grasp.
 When I talk about user need research, a frequent assumption is, that I ask users things like this:

 * What do you want?
 * How I should design a product for you?

-However, I don't do this: It would not tell me much about the *how* and *why* of their actions – only that they want something.
+However, I don't do this: It would not tell me much about the *how* and *why* of their actions—only that they want something.

 Sometimes, user need research is also confused with usability testing.
 In usability testing, you test a product to improve it.
 Usability testing is not about finding user needs that exists independent of that product.